openshift-labs/learn-katacoda/introduction/using-metrics/2sample-application.md

 NAME                CPU(cores)   MEMORY(bytes)
 guestbook-1-7lz1l   0m           0Mi
 ```

+*NOTE:* It can take a couple of moments for metrics to be available

 As an exercise to the reader, explore the different ``oc adm top`` options,
 including observing nodes utilization.